 |Your choice of hair brush matters.
 Do you know the best one for your hair type?|

+Hair brush selection matters when trying to create beautiful hair with a healthy shine.
 In the past, women would regularly brush their hair with many strokes before bedtime to distribute and smooth the oils for that healthy shine.
 This is no longer needed due to all the advances in hair care products that benefit the hair in almost the same way.
 Now we can just pick the right brush for our hair’s texture and maximize the style and volume.
-Here are some hair brush selection tips to keep in mind.
+Here are some hair brush selection tips to keep in mind because picking the right brush does matter for beauty.

 A round brush is what you want to help build volume at the crown or bending the ends when drying.
 This type works with any hair texture.
 Consider the size of the barrel and the length of your hair first.
 The shorter the hair, the smaller the barrel should be.
 Barrel size increases for medium to longer hair.